Exceptional Patient Experience - Austin Chappell

 In December 2012, University of Utah student Austin Chappell started feeling sick.
 Shortly thereafter he noticed a bump near his collarbone, which became extremely painful.
 An X-ray at a local clinic found nothing unusual, and Chappell was sent away with medication to help him sleep.

 Three days later the pain was so intense Chappell hadn’t slept for almost 36 hours and was running a fever of 105 degrees.
 He told his brother to take him to University of Utah Hospital.

 “I knew something was seriously wrong,” Chappell said.
-“I thought ‘if anyone is going to figure it out, it’ll be at the U.’ ”
+“I thought ‘if anyone is going to figure it out, it’ll be at University of Utah Health.’ ”